petehep/interactive-Aus-map/USER_MANUAL.md

 ### Saving Your Work

-**Automatic Saving:**
+**Automatic Cloud Saving:**
-- Favorites save automatically ✓
+- Favorites save automatically to the cloud ✓
-- Visited places save automatically ✓
+- Visited places save automatically to the cloud ✓
-- Itineraries save automatically ✓
+- Itineraries save automatically to the cloud ✓

-**BUT:** Your data is stored on **each device separately**
+**Multi-Device Sync:**
+- Your data syncs **across ALL your devices** automatically!
-- Phone favorites ≠ Computer favorites
+- Phone favorites = Computer favorites = Tablet favorites
-- Use the **same device** for continuity
-- Or copy places to your other devices
+- Log in on any device to see your data
+- Changes sync in real-time (within seconds)
+- **Example:** Add a favorite on your phone, see it immediately on your computer!

 ---